Bamux/DeBufWatcher/README.md

 # DeBuffWatcher 0.2
 Monitors if all important buffs and debuffs in a raid for the MMORPG Rift.
 The addon also checks the buffs (Weaponstone, Flask, Food, Eternal Buffs) of all players in a raid.
 The buff check is triggered with a rdy check or with /dbw check.
-With /dbw me you can activate only your own buffs are checked.

 Download latest Version: https://github.com/Bamux/DeBuffWatcher/archive/master.zip

 ![addon](https://cdn.discordapp.com/attachments/374932500910309379/493142832538714116/unknown.png)